Exploring US export controls. And why they matter.

 The picture becomes even more complex if you consider major changes that were made to the U.S. regulations under the Export Control Reform (ECR), moving some goods that are at present controlled under the International Traffic in Arms Regulations (ITAR) to control under the Export Administration Regulations (EAR).
 The ECR resulted in significant changes for many companies that operate in a wide range of industry sectors including aerospace, automotive, defense, information technology, telecommunications, and software.

 There is much more to say on the relevance of US export controls.
-I’ll dispel some commonly held myths in my next article.
+We' will dispel some commonly held myths in further articles.
 Bear with me on this – I know it’s about laws and legislation and you might think it’s boring.
 See it this way: Awareness and compliance in this area secures not only your supply chain, but your staff, business partners, and customers.
 And, it also opens up the potential to improve global trade processes and increase efficiency – as you know, this all goes hand-in-hand in global supply chains.

 Export Controls from AEB automatically checks all your relevant transactions for license requirements and embargo restrictions worldwide.
 Ad hoc, fully automated, or company-specific.
 In the cloud or integrated in your ERP.